-1. Car: If you live in an area that experiences a lot of bad weather, you should consider making a trip to the car wash every one to two weeks to avoid excessive build-up of precipitation on your ride (especially if your streets are salted in the winter).
+Car: If you live in an area that experiences a lot of bad weather, you should consider making a trip to the car wash every 1-2 weeks to avoid excessive build-up of precipitation (especially if your streets are salted in the winter).
 If you don't deal with these kinds of weather problems (lucky you!), you should aim for a car wash approximately once a month.
 Cleaning Appliances: If you're going to use your washing machine, vacuum, and dishwasher to get the rest of your belongings clean, it's important to make sure that they themselves are in tip-top shape.
 It's best to wipe out these appliances once a month.
 Shower Liners & Curtains: Shower liners and curtains can develop mold or mildew depending on how ventilated your bathroom is.
 But the good thing is these are usually machine washable, so just toss them in a warm or hot cycle once a month.

 Pillows: Pillows should be tossed into the washing machine every three to six months to help get rid of dust mites, which can actually add weight to pillows over time (gross) and aggravate allergies.
 If you thought Clean Sheet Night was a reason to celebrate, just wait until you experience Clean Pillow Night!

-6. Mattresses: Cleaning pros recommend that your mattress get a good cleaning every six months — and the good news is that this chore is actually a lot easier than it sounds!
+Mattresses: Cleaning pros recommend that your mattress get a good cleaning every six months — and the good news is that this chore is actually a lot easier than it sounds!
 The best way to clean a mattress is to vacuum the top of it and then wipe up any stains with a damp, soapy cloth.
 Done and done.

 Throw Pillows & Blankets: Since you're likely only using these decor items for short periods at a time (or layering them with more substantial pieces), you don't need to care for them as often as you do your bed pillows, comforters, etc. Giving your throw pillows and blankets a good cleaning once per season should be more than enough!